-An amount of the European Solidarity Corps budget dedicated to networking activities could be distributed to National Agencies in each programme country in order to organise activities at national level.
+An amount of the European Solidarity Corps budget dedicated to networking activities could be distributed to national agencies in each Member State and third countries associated to the programme in order to organise activities at national level.
 The European Commission could manage directly a part of the budget with a view to organising events at European level, in order to further disseminate and strengthen the impact of the European Solidarity Corps initiative.
-These activities could also take the shape of consultation fora aimed at assessing the perspective of stakeholders concerning the implementation of the initiative.
+These activities could also take the shape of consultation for a aimed at assessing the perspective of stakeholders concerning the implementation of the initiative.

-EUROPEAN SOLIDARITY CORPS RESOURCE CENTRE
+EUROPEAN SOLIDARITY CORPS RESOURCE CENTRES

-A European Solidarity Corps Resource Centre, hosted in one of the National Agencies implementing the European Solidarity Corps, will be identified to assist the implementing bodies (National Agencies/Education Audio visual and Culture Executive Agency/European Commission), the participating organisations and the young people taking part in the European Solidarity Corps in order to raise the quality of the implementation and of the activities of the European Solidarity Corps.
+European Solidarity Corps Resource Centres, hosted in some national agencies implementing the European Solidarity Corps, have been identified to assist the implementing bodies (national agencies / Education Audiovisual and Culture Executive Agency / European Commission), the participating organisations and the young people taking part in the European Solidarity Corps in order to raise the quality of the implementation and of the activities of the European Solidarity Corps.

-Once identified, the Resource Centre will support the implementation of the European Solidarity Corps by providing learning resources to European Solidarity Corps participants, training and contactmaking activities for organisations, as well as supporting the National Agencies with measures and resources aimed at achieving a harmonious and high quality roll-out of the European Solidarity Corps throughout Europe.
+The Resource Centres support the implementation of the European Solidarity Corps by providing learning resources to European Solidarity Corps participants, training and contact-making activities for organisations, as well as supporting the national agencies with measures and resources aimed at achieving a harmonious and high quality roll-out of the European Solidarity Corps throughout Europe.

-To pursue this mission, the Resource Centre will carry out a series of tasks such as developing learning resources and pedagogic materials, feeding the European Solidarity Corps portal with information useful for participants and organisations, etc. The Resource Centre will, at the same time, act as central point of support to bring together National Agencies to reflect on and improve certain aspects related to the implementation of the European Solidarity Corps (such as training of staff of National Agencies, support National Agencies in reaching new public targets to be involved in the initiative, etc.).
+To pursue this mission, the Resource Centres carry out a series of tasks such as developing learning resources and pedagogic materials, feeding the European Solidarity Corps portal with information useful for participants and organisations, etc. The Resource Centres act, at the same time, as central point of support to bring together national agencies to reflect on and improve certain aspects related to the implementation of the European Solidarity Corps (such as training of staff of national agencies, support national agencies in reaching new public targets to be involved in the initiative, etc.).

-The activities of the Resource Centre may have a competence-based focus (aimed at improving certain capacities of participants, organisations and/or staff of National Agencies), as well as focusing on transversal topics such as ensuring the inclusion dimension of the programme, fostering diversity and tolerance in the activities and, in general, supporting the awareness and respect of the European Solidarity Corps principles.
+The activities of the Resource Centres may have a competence-based focus (aimed at improving certain capacities of participants, organisations and/or staff of national agencies), as well as focusing on transversal topics such as ensuring the inclusion dimension of the programme, fostering diversity and tolerance in the activities and, in general, supporting the awareness and respect of the European Solidarity Corps principles.

-Areas where the Resource Centre could typically play a role:
+Areas where the Resource Centres typically play a role:

-- European Solidarity Corps certificate: the Resource Centre could be a central point for developing the certificates for European Solidarity Corps participants having taken part in Corps activities, as well as in developing process to help participants describe their learning outcomes. - Organisation of networking events: these activities could, for example, take the shape of annual conferences of European Solidarity Corps Alumni, where alumni could exchange best practices at European level, as well as put forward proposals for improvement.
-They could also organise, in cooperation with the National Agencies, contact-making activities for organisations, in order to attract them into the initiative. - Communication activities: the resource centre, by not being directly involved in the administrative management of the funds, can concentrate part of its tasks to develop communication materials, in cooperation with staff from the National Agencies, to promote the added value of participating in the European Solidarity Corps, as well as to raise the quality of the activities.
+- European Solidarity Corps certificate: the Resource Centres can be the central point for developing the certificates for European Solidarity Corps participants having taken part in Corps activities, as well as in developing process to help participants describe their learning outcomes. - Organisation of networking events: these activities can, for example, take the shape of annual conferences of European Solidarity Corps Alumni, where alumni could exchange best practices at European level, as well as put forward proposals for improvement.
+They can also organise, in cooperation with the national agencies, contact-making activities for organisations, in order to attract them into the initiative. - Communication activities: the Resource Centres, by not being directly involved in the administrative management of the funds, can concentrate part of its tasks to develop communication materials, in cooperation with staff from the national agencies, to promote the added value of participating in the European Solidarity Corps, as well as to raise the quality of the activities.

-• Training activities: in cooperation with National Agencies if relevant, the Resource Centre can develop specific training materials and events for participants, organisations and staff of National Agencies, both for communication and quality purposes.
+Training activities: in cooperation with national agencies if relevant, the Resource Centres can develop specific training materials and events for participants, organisations and staff of national agencies, both for communication and quality purposes.